MicrosoftDocs/memdocs/sccm/core/clients/manage/upgrade/upgrade-analytics.md

 -  Azure resource group
 -  Windows Analytics workspace

-More than one resource group or workspace will be available only if the registered Azure AD web app has *Contributor* permissions on more than one resource group or if the selected resource group contains more than one OMS workspace.
+More than one resource group or workspace will be available only if the registered Azure AD web app has *Contributor* permissions on more than one resource group or if the selected resource group has more than one OMS workspace.

 ## View and use Upgrade Readiness information in Configuration Manager